 Protect Your Pipes

 Insulate any pipes that are exposed to cold weather.
-You can also take other measures such as insulating your home better (such as a garage that connects to the house) to minimize how cold your pipes will get.
+In addition to pipe insulation, you can also take other measures such as insulating your home better (such as a garage that connects to the house) to minimize how cold your pipes will get.

 Stock up on Winter Supplies